 Allergan paid us an upfront license fee of \$45 million in May 2011 and a regulatory milestone fee of \$15 million upon the initiation of its Phase 3 clinical trials for nAMD in July 2015.
 We are also eligible to receive up to an additional \$210 million upon the achievement of certain development and regulatory milestone events and \$150 million upon the achievement of certain sales milestone events.
-In addition, we will receive a tiered royalty percentage ranging from the low to mid-teens on worldwide, aggregate annual net sales of abicipar for a specified period beginning with the first commercial sale of such a licensed product in a given country of sale and expiring no earlier than ten years after such sale.
+In addition, we will receive a tiered royalty percentage ranging from the low to mid-teens on worldwide, aggregate annual net sales of abicipar for a specified period beginning with the first commercial sale of such a licensed product in a given country of sale and expiring on the latest of the expiration of the last valid claim covering such product, ten years after such sale, and expiration of regulatory exclusivity.